 “And there came a voice to him, “Rise, Peter; kill and eat.”
 But Peter said, “No, Lord; for I have never eaten anything that is common or unclean.”
-(Acts 10:13-14 RSV).
+(Acts 10:13-14 RSV)

-Peter was certainly one of the closest disciples of Jesus Christ.
+Peter was undoubtedly one of the closest disciples of Jesus Christ.
 He was undoubtedly the most zealous and outspoken one among the chosen twelve disciples who followed Jesus Christ everywhere during His earthly ministry.

 18 And Jesus, walking by the Sea of Galilee, saw two brothers, Simon called Peter, and Andrew his brother, casting a net into the sea; for they were fishermen.

 19 Then He said to them, “Follow Me, and I will make you fishers of men.”

 20 They immediately left their nets and followed Him.

 Moreover, when the band of soldiers and the officers of the Jews came to arrest Jesus, it was Peter who rose to defend the Lord Jesus by drawing out his sword to strike and cut off the right ear of the high priest’s servant.